Xarso/geometry-distance/README.md

 - `sys`: A built-in Python library that provides access to some variables used or maintained by the Python interpreter.
 - `fractions`: A built-in Python library for rational number arithmetic.

-You can install any missing dependencies using pip:
+You can install any missing dependencies using pip
-`pip install sympy`